 Green Health Routes

-We have set up and run Green Health routes in a whole range of different neighbourhoods.
+We have set up and run Green Health Routes in a whole range of different neighbourhoods.
 Here are some examples:

 In Jericho our route begins and ends at the Health Centre, enabling people to access the route directly from consultation with their doctor.
-It was designed by local people and the GPs who were involved in the consultation process.
+It was designed by local people and the GPs, who were involved in the consultation process.
 As well as the parks and green spaces this route also includes a stretch of the canal towpath, and many of the area's community centres, adding a social element to the walk.
 Several guided walks with three local schools have also been a great way to get more people involved.
 Flyers are available for the route, as well as an interactive online map to use on mobile phones.

 Frithwood surgery, Gloucestershire is a GP surgery near to Stroud.
-Healthcare practitioners from Frithwood Surgery have created greenspace and designed a health walk from the GP surgery through the village demonstrating the practice’s commitment to the health and wellbeing of their staff, patients and the local community.
-The GP and Practice Nurse and Frithwood Surgery, Gloucestershire, saw this as an opportunity to “engage with this community spirit and use our position as the clinical team to demonstrate the connection between green space and health" The inugaral walk included the all GP staff including the partners.
+Healthcare practitioners from Frithwood Surgery have designed a health walk from the GP surgery through the village demonstrating the practice’s commitment to the health and wellbeing of their staff, patients and the local community.
+The GP and Practice Nurse and Frithwood Surgery, Gloucestershire, saw this as an opportunity to “engage with this community spirit and use our position as the clinical team to demonstrate the connection between green space and health" The inugaral walk included all GP staff including the partners.